hermit-os/libhermit/README.md

 ### HermitCore cross-toolchain

-We provide prebuilt packages (currently Ubuntu 18.04 only) of the HermitCore toolchain, which can be installed as follows:
+We provide prebuilt packages for Ubuntu 18.04 and Debian 9 of the HermitCore toolchain, which can be installed as follows:

+**Ubuntu 18.04**

 ```bash
 $ echo "deb [trusted=yes] https://dl.bintray.com/hermitcore/ubuntu bionic main" | sudo tee -a /etc/apt/sources.list